 From time to time, the Company will modify certain loans in order to alleviate temporary difficulties in a borrower's financial condition or constraints on a borrower's ability to repay the loan, and to minimize potential losses to the Company.
 Such modifications may include changes in the amortization terms of the loan, reductions in interest rates, acceptance of interest only payments, and in limited cases, reductions to the outstanding loan balance.
 Effective January 1, 2023, the Company eliminates the accounting guidance for trouble debt restructurings ("TDRs") and enhances disclosures for modified loans to troubled borrowers in accordance with ASC 326 - "Financial Instruments-Credit Losses".
 On a prospective basis modified loans to troubled borrowers will no longer be individually evaluated for a required ACL and the amortized cost basis will be adjusted to reflect any material impact of such modifications.
 Management carefully monitors all borrowers experiencing financial difficulties and is selective in granting concessions.
-No modifications were made to troubled borrowers during the year ended December 31, 2023.
+See "Note 4 - Loans and Allowance for Credit Losses" to the consolidated financial statements for more details.